ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

-- number validation , number must be greatr than or equal to zero.
-- in product barcode print button.
 - bar code print page
-- every modal must have withTrashed <!-- primarly done -->
-- number validation for positive
-- in setting every required items update must be 2.
-- update validation needs to be updated.
 - cursor grab and grabing
-- Employee delete thinking needed .
 - notification on update and delete .
-- non createable and non updateable page createLabe and updateLabel hide .

-- Tax in only products not in purchase

-- order page input types number and parse float
 - purchase page cost calculation on same product diffrent time (average)
-- supplier ,custommer , user , employee delete -> permanent users .
-- purchase page quantity in kg or piece
-- discount management page
-- purchase page product details tax + warrenty
-- customer number check in submit order page
-- serial in page of products
-- notifications can be de by dataTable
 - cash management system
 - product count on sell analysis and purchase analysis